kurtbuilds/sqlts/vite-sqlts/README.md

 ## Limitations

 - SQL file paths must be static strings (template expressions with variables are not supported)
+- For function call syntax, only the first parameter (file path) is used for transformation; additional parameters are preserved as-is
 - The plugin runs during the build phase, so changes to SQL files require a rebuild
 - Source maps are currently not generated for transformed code